Technologicat/unpythonic/README.md

 highlevel()
 ```

-This example is contrived.
 Conditions only shine in larger systems, with restarts set up at multiple levels of the call stack; this example is too small to demonstrate that.
 The single-level case here could be implemented as a error-handling mode parameter for the example's only low-level function.

 With multiple levels, it becomes apparent that this mode parameter must be threaded through the API at each level, unless it is stored as a dynamic variable (see [`unpythonic.dyn`](doc/features.md#dyn-dynamic-assignment)).
 But then, there can be several types of errors, and the error-handling mode parameters - one for each error type - have to be shepherded in an intricate manner.
 A stack is needed, so that an inner level may temporarily override the handler for a particular error type...